French (FREN)

 FREN 5950 Special Topics in French (3,4)

 Content is consistently broad in scope and either thematic or generic in orientation, e.g., theme of the quest from the Middle Ages to the 20th century; the evolution of genre, i.e., the lyric poem, from its medieval beginnings to the present.
-Offered each fall.
+Offered each spring.
 Required for the major.
 Course may be repeated up to unlimited credit hours.

 Prerequisite(s): FREN 4010.